 The agent’s commission is the biggest chunk of the closing cost you need to pay.
 However, it’s negotiable and typically paid from the proceeds of your house sale.
 Likewise, don’t forget to contact your agent to negotiate the fees.
 In total, you are expected to pay the real estate agent commission that ranges from 4% to 6% (listing agent commission + buyer’s agent commission which costs 2% to 3% of the total sales price).

-To put this in perspective, as per the typical home value in West Virginia, you may have to spend $6,000-$9,000 in commission.
+To put this in perspective, as per the typical home value, West Virginia real estate agent commission rate is $6,000-$9,000.

 15. Recording Fee

 A recording fee is paid to the local government to register the change in ownership of a house or sale of a property in the public record.
 It also records mortgages and other liens against the house.
 Recording fee is usually charged by the county.

 Transfer tax is levied to transfer ownership of the house from the seller to the owner.
 The tax amount is based on the value of the property.
 It may be imposed by the municipality, county, or state.